 Without enzymes, we wouldn’t work!

-Every action our bodies need like breathing and eating all depend on fast reactions controlled by enzymes.
+Every action that our bodies perform, such as breathing and eating, depend on fast reactions controlled by enzymes.

 Both chemistry and biology are mad about enzymes, so let’s get going!